emrld52/ZombieGuy40/README.md

 # ZombieGuy40 🕹

-ZombieGuy40 is a game made in 2 weeks for a college game jam in C with only a handful of low-level single header libraries (Sokol + CGLM + stb_image).
+ZombieGuy40 is a game made in 2 weeks for a college game jam in C with only a handful of low-level single header libraries (Sokol + CGLM + stb_image + miniaudio).

 # Features 🎉

-✏ - Working custom 2D Sprite Renderer (Texture Atlas usage)!
+✏ - Working custom 2D Sprite Renderer (Texture Atlas usage)

-🏃‍♂️ - Sprite-animation system!
+🏃‍♂️ - Sprite-animation system

-📦 - Axis-Aligned Bounding-Box based collision with physics!
+📦 - Axis-Aligned Bounding-Box based collision with physics

-😱 - Performant zombie-hordes with multiple AI types!
+👿 - Performant zombie-hordes with multiple AI types

-🎵 - Sound system with a custom soundtrack!
+🎵 - Sound system with a custom soundtrack

-🖥 - Resizable window for differing aspect ratios and resolutions!
+🖥 - UI systems for text rendering and buttons

-And last but not least a fully playable roguelike with build variety, a story and more! 🎮
+And last but not least a fully playable roguelike with build variety and more! 🎮

 # Development 🔨